Forward modeling of galaxy populations for cosmological redshift distribution inference: Baseline forward model

 We take a data-driven approach to uncertainty modeling, where we learn the distribution $P(\noise | \flux, \observe)$ directly from the data.
 This process proceeds in two steps.
 First, we fit each of the galaxies under the SPS model, population prior and data model assumptions described above, by MCMC sampling their individual posteriors (c.f.
 Equation \eqref{joint_posterior} with fixed hyper-parameters).
 For each galaxy, this provides a maximum a posteriori (MAP) estimate for their true fluxes $\flux$.
 We then take the catalog of MAP estimated fluxes and associated uncertainties $\{\flux, \noise\}_{1:N}$, and train a Mixture Density Network (MDN) to learn $P(\noise | \flux, \observe)$.
 The MDN parameterizes the uncertainty distribution as a Gaussian mixture:

-where the component weights, means and variances are functions of flux, parameterized by a dense neural network.
+where the component weights, means and variances are functions of flux, parameterized by a dense neural network (whose weights and biases are denoted by $\mathbf{w}$).
 The MDN is trained by minimizing the total (negative) log-likelihood of the data under the model with respect to the network weights\footnote{Note that this is equivalently a Monte Carlo estimate of the Kullback-Leibler divergence between the model and true distribution, up to an additive constant.}:

 Throughout this paper we take a default MDN with $12$ components, and a single hidden layer with $256$ units and leaky-ReLU activation functions.
 Examples of trained MDNs for the uncertainty distributions for GAMA and VVDS are shown in Figures \ref{fig:GAMA_noise} and \ref{fig:VVDS_noise}.